“Salt Point” champlevé (early)

 To stabilize the color in the tiny dots, I added small amounts of colors that did not react with copper to such a strong degree.
 However, these other colors often dulled the whites and created a yellow-beige I wasn’t too fond of.

 To override the yellow-beige enamel color, I often tinted the finished enamel on the surface with warm and cool glass stain colors.
-These shifted the colors, but they were also very opaque and affected the luminosity and translucence of the pieces.
+These shifted the colors, but they were also very opaque and affected the luminosity and translucence of the glass.